dhannywi/SQL_practice/README.md

 # SQL_practice
-solution to SQL practice problems
+solution to SQL practice problems<br>
 ALL solutions were checked on MySQL